cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/virtualized-desktop-infrastructure.md

 ## Deploy the new Outlook for Windows

 > [!NOTE]
-> The new Outlook for Windows is installed as part of Windows for Germanium (24H2) and later builds.
+> The new Outlook for Windows is installed as part of Windows, starting with Windows 11, version 24H2.

 See instructions to perform a machine-wide installation in [Deploy new Outlook](/microsoft-365-apps/outlook/get-started/deployment-new-outlook).
 1. Download the .exe installer.